DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/editingCode.rst

 *git*: DIRAC's version control system of choice is git, so install it.

-*basic packages*: you will need at least gcc, python-devel (python all-dev), openssl-devel (libssl-dev), mysql-client, libmysqlclient-dev, libfreetype6-dev, libncurses5-dev, libjpeg-dev.
+*basic packages*: you will need at least gcc, python-devel (python all-dev), openssl-devel (libssl-dev), mysql-client, libmysqlclient-dev, libfreetype6-dev, libncurses5-dev, libjpeg-dev, libcurl4-gnutls-dev, libgcrypt20-dev, libnghttp2-dev, libpsl-dev, libldap2-dev.
 The names above are OS-dependent, distribution dependent, and version dependent, so you'll need to figure it out by yourself how to install them.
-Some equivalent packages for Fedora/CentOS: python-devel, openssl-devel, mysql, ncurses-libs freetype, libjpeg-devel, MySQL-python.
+Some equivalent packages for Fedora/CentOS: python-devel, openssl-devel, mysql, ncurses-libs freetype, libjpeg-devel, MySQL-python, libcurl-devel, libgcrypt-devel, libnghttp2-devel, libpsl, ldap2pg.
 If you are using a OSX machine, then you may end up in more problems than using a linux box.

 *editor*: get your favorite one.